 What is hospital policy regarding photography in the delivery room?

-The two hospitals in Jackson do allow photography in the delivery rooms.
-Both hospitals have a limit of two people allowed in the delivery room and the photographer counts as one of them so if you want more than one other support person in the room we will need to do some switching out throughout the day.
+Jackson-Madison County General does allow photography in the delivery rooms.
+Both hospitals have a limit of two people allowed in the delivery room and the photographer counts as one of them so if you will want more than one other support person in the room we will need to do some switching out throughout the day.
 Obviously you will want me in there to capture the actual birth so you will need to decide which other support person will also be in there during that time.
 As far as hospitals in other surrounding areas, Memphis, or Nashville, it will be your responsibility to inquire as to what their policies allow.

 When should I call you if I go into labor?